 All pension plan assets in the U.S. are invested through a single master trust fund.
 The strategic asset allocation for this trust fund is approved by the Pension Investment Committee.
 The general principles guiding U.S. pension asset investment policies are those embodied in the Employee Retirement Income Security Act of 1974 ("ERISA").
 These principles include discharging Corteva's investment responsibilities for the exclusive benefit of plan participants and in accordance with the "prudent expert" standard and other ERISA rules and regulations.
 Corteva establishes strategic asset allocation percentage targets and appropriate benchmarks for significant asset classes with the aim of achieving a prudent balance between return and risk.
 Strategic asset allocations in other countries are selected in accordance with the laws and practices of those countries.
 Where appropriate, asset liability studies are utilized in this process.
 U.S. plan assets are managed by investment professionals employed by Corteva.
 The remaining assets are managed by professional investment firms unrelated to the company.
-Corteva's pension investment Committee.
+Corteva's pension investment professionals have discretion to manage the assets within established asset allocation ranges approved by the Pension Investment Committee.
 Additionally, pension trust funds are permitted to enter into certain contractual arrangements generally described as "derivatives."
 Derivatives are primarily used to reduce specific market risks, hedge currency and adjust portfolio duration and asset allocation in a cost-effective manner.